The tragedy that struck a casino in Pasay City and left 37 people dead is just a grim example of how financial distress can affect one’s behavior.

 If you have financial problems and you know that they’re starting to take a toll on you, what is your best recourse to avoid the crippling spiral of debt and depression?

 For Laurent Dionisio, financial planner and the man behind Pinoy Financial Planning, the best way to deal with it is to tackle your problems head-on.

 “Bear in mind that the emotional and physical strain of worrying is not the solution to your financial problems.
 If you can’t have the control of your finances at the moment, the way you respond to your problem is within your control.”

 Dionisio says keeping your financial worries at bay and focusing more on ways on how to earn money can eventually lead to financial recovery.

 In addition, finding out the root cause of your financial woes will allow you to rationally take on your problems and alleviate anxiety.

 For those who have outstanding debts from different sources, one of the many ways to deal with your financial problems once and for all is through debt consolidation.

-By getting a personal loan, you can slash your outstanding debts and combine them in a single monthly payment.
-While getting debt to pay off debt sounds counter-intuitive, availing of debt consolidation to deal with your current financial woes will give you a much more structured way on paying them.
+By getting a personal loan, you can slash your outstanding debts and combine them into a single monthly payment.
+While getting debt to pay off debt sounds counter-intuitive, availing of debt consolidation to deal with your current financial woes will give you a much more structured way of paying them.